mdepx/mdepx/Documentation/build.md

 ## Environment variables

-While these settings could be described in the config file using corresponding directives, it is possible to pass them as environment variables (for instance from a Makefile):
+While these settings could be described in the config file using corresponding directives, it is possible to pass them as environment variables (for instance from a Makefile using export directive):

  * CROSS_COMPILE

 Sets a path to a toolchain triple that will be used for compiling and linking.

  * CC
+ * AS
  * LD

-Sets a compiler and a linker path individually.
+Sets a compiler, assembler and a linker paths individually.

  * CFLAGS
  * AFLAGS